OPS-E2E-PPE/microsoft-authentication-library-for-python/msal-python-conceptual/getting-started/acquiring-tokens.md

 It's also possible (but not recommended) to get a token with a [username and password](/entra/identity-platform/v2-oauth-ropc).
 MSAL Python provides the [`acquire_token_by_username_password`](/python/api/msal/msal.application.clientapplication#msal-application-clientapplication-acquire-token-by-username-password) method for this use case.

 Microsoft does not recommend the username and password flow because the application will be asking a user for their password directly, which is an insecure pattern.
 In most scenarios, there exist more secure flows that you can use.
-Learn more in the [username and password ](username-password-authentication.md) guidance.
+Learn more in the [username and password authentication flow](../advanced/username-password-authentication.md) guidance.

 ```python
 result = app.acquire_token_by_username_password(